Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/rankroles.md

 ## Rank roles {.tabset}
 ### **Basic rank roles**
->This feature is available on all servers.
+>This feature is available for all servers.
 >{.is-success}

 >To activate rank roles use the command [`/config`](/en/commands/important/config) and select the option `Automated rank-role features` in the dropdown menu.